 The physician who presented these unfortunate survey results at a recent medical society meeting, Kendra Harris, M.D., has rightly stated, “Reporting is not an end in itself.
 It helps identify potential hazards, and each member of the health care team brings a perspective that can help make patients safer.”
 However, these numbers show that unless providers’ attitudes and behaviors change, patient safety may never be our healthcare system’s number one priority, or an achievable goal.

 If you believe that you or a loved one may be a medical malpractice victim, contact Kentucky medical malpractice attorney, Seth Gladstein, right now for a free consultation.
 Seth can be reached at (502) 855-4177.
-You can also email Seth at email@example.com.
+You can also email Seth at firstname.lastname@example.org.
 By calling, you can help make medical care safer for you, your loved ones, and other Kentucky residents.